OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 The class `io.qt.core.QString` provides static methods corresponding to `QString` C++ methods not vailable in Java strings, e.g.
-`QString.split(String string, QRegularExpression sep)` splitting a string accotding to a regular expression.
+`QString.split(String string, QRegularExpression sep)` splitting a string according to a regular expression.

 ### Enums and Flags